 With all that in mind, what makes a restaurant casual, exactly?
 It goes far beyond the dress code.
 Our main criterion was the price factor: Can two people fill themselves up and get out for less than $50, excluding tip and alcohol?
 Other factors we took into account were an overall comfortable and relaxed ambiance, a “destination” status (that is, is the place worth traveling for?), and a proven reputation and longevity.

-Of course, we didn’t stop there.
-We beefed up our initial list with additional restaurants culled from our existing rankings of America’s best purveyors of pizza, burgers, hot dogs, tacos, and more, ending up with more than 500 restaurants that we believe represent a vast cross-section of America and the casual restaurants that make it great.
-From there we assembled a survey, classifying each restaurant according to both location and cuisine, and sent it back out to our initial panel.
+To assemble our ranking, we took a similar approach to the one that we have used when compiling our 101 Best Restaurants in America.
+We compiled a list of America’s best purveyors of pizza, burgers, hot dogs, tacos, and more, ending up with more than 500 restaurants that we believe represent a vast cross-section of America and the casual restaurants that make it great.
+From there we assembled a survey, and sent it out to a panel of hundreds of America’s leading culinary authorities.
 We asked them to vote for their favorites, but only ones that they’d dined at within the past two years.

 In the end, we were left with a comprehensive ranking of the 101 Best Casual Restaurants in America.
 It’s a list we can fully stand behind, and also one that supplements our ranking of the 101 Best Restaurants in America — which admittedly focuses on restaurants that are out of many people’s price range — with a collection of restaurants that are affordable and accessible to all.
 (We didn’t consider large chains like Shake Shack, and we left off restaurants that made it into our earlier ranking of the 101 Best Restaurants in America, as well as Asian restaurants, which are so varied and expansive that they’re worthy of their own rankings.)